daniellittledev/Blog/src/content/posts/type-safe-hypermedia-controls.md

 }
 ```

+I use `href` from the `ResolvedRelationship` to follow links to different pages by changing the URL.
+This means exposing the `Method` isn't nessesary as they are always `GET` requests.

 ## Multiple Resources

 The `createHypermediaModel` function focuses on creating a hypermedia model for a single resource.
 In order to create a model for an entire API you can use a `createApi` function to create a single object composing the sub-APIs for each individual resource.